-- Students must be classified as a junior or senior at the beginning of the school year. - ❖ A junior or senior may escort a sophomore to the prom; however, freshmen are not allowed to attend. - ❖ Students must be clear of all school-related debts. - ❖ Students must not be in ISS or OSS on the day before the prom or the Monday after the prom (Refunds will not be issued and no exceptions will be made). - ❖ Students must abide by the dress code and conduct guidelines set forth for the prom, as well as the dress code policy of Kendrick High School.
-Students should see Ms. Latimer or Mrs. Albright if they have any questions about their prom attire. - ❖ Students and guest must have an I.D. to enter (high school students will be allowed to use their school I.D.). - Students are responsible for making sure their outside guest follow the dress code and conduct rules of Kendrick High School.
+- ❖ Students must be classified as a junior or senior at the beginning of the school year. - ❖ A junior or senior may escort a sophomore to the prom; however, freshmen are not allowed to attend.

+- ❖ Students must not be in ISS or OSS on the day before the prom or the Monday after the prom (Refunds will not be issued and no exceptions will be made). - ❖ Students must abide by the dress code and conduct guidelines set forth for the prom, as well as the dress code policy of Kendrick High School.
+Students should see Mrs. Luttrell or Mrs. Albright if they have any questions about their prom attire. - Outside guest must have an I.D. to enter (high school students will be allowed to use their school I.D.). - Students are responsible for making sure their outside guest follow the dress code and conduct rules of Kendrick High School.